pgRouting/workshop/docs/source/chapters/prepare_data.rst

 Option 1) When using OSGeoLive ...............................................................................

-OSGeoLive comes with osm data from the city of Bucharest.
+OSGeoLive comes with osm data from the city of Bucharesti.

 .. code-block:: bash